-Bournemouth lies in the heart of Dorset on the South Coast with an expanse of heritage and countryside to explore.
+Bournemouth lies in Dorset on the South Coast with an expanse of heritage and countryside to explore.
 Stay in Bournemouth and discover the surrounding area.
 Here are ten places waiting for you to discover:

 1. Poole - Bournemouth's neighbour, is famous for boasting the world's second largest natural harbour and for the area of Sandbanks as one of the most expensive places to live.

 2.Corfe Castle - one of Britain's most majestic ruins.
 The castle controlled the gateway through the Purbeck Hills in the time of William the Conqueror.

 3. Swanage - this small town surrounds a beautiful curved bay.
 It has many attractions including the Purbeck coast path, heritage centre, gardens and beautiful Purbeck stone buildings.